Thousands march in Indiana to protest law seen targeting gays

 INDIANAPOLIS (Reuters) - Thousands of people marched in Indiana’s largest city on Saturday to protest a state law that supporters contend promotes religious freedom but detractors see as a covert move to support discrimination against gay people.

-Waving signs reading “No hate in our state” and carrying rainbow flags, a crowd of at least 2,000 people including Democratic elected officials rallied the same day that business-rating website Angie’s List Inc put on hold its plans to expand its Indianapolis operation with new offices, citing the new law.
+Waving signs reading “No hate in our state” and carrying rainbow flags, a crowd of at least 2,000 people including Democratic elected officials rallied the same day that business-rating website Angie’s List put on hold its plans to expand its Indianapolis operation, citing the new law.

-The Religious Freedom Restoration Act was passed overwhelmingly by the Republican led-state legislature and signed into law on Thursday by Indiana Governor Mike Pence.
+The Religious Freedom Restoration Act was passed overwhelmingly by both chambers of the Republican led-state legislature and signed into law on Thursday by Indiana Governor Mike Pence.

 Supporters say the legislation will keep the government from forcing business owners to act against strongly held religious beliefs.
 Opponents say it is discriminatory against gay, lesbian, bisexual and transgender people and broader than other states’ religious freedom laws.